carabria/Discord-DM-Timestamp/readme.md

 The purpose of this discord bot is to respond to a message containing a timestamp with the UNIX timestamp equivalent.
-Functionality for displaying current time and time from now or ago determined by years/months/days/hours etc. Functionality for inputting a specific date/time and getting it back as a unix timestamp is planned.
+Functionality for displaying current time and time from now or ago determined by years/months/days/hours etc is implemented.
+Functionality for inputting a specific date/time and getting it back as a unix timestamp is planned.

 Pipenv is required to install dependencies.